 Pepcid is popularly known as famotidine.
-It is an extra label drug (not solely used in cats) used in veterinary medicine.
-It is a H2 (histamine) blocker or antagonist which is used to block histamine receptors in the stomach.
+It is an extra-label drug (not solely used in cats) used in veterinary medicine.
+It is an H2 (histamine) blocker or antagonist which is used to block histamine receptors in the stomach.

 What is Pepcid?

 As mentioned Pepcid also known as famotidine, Pepcid AC or Pepcid RPD is a histamine receptor blocker.
 It prevents histamine receptors found in the stomach from stimulating the production of stomach acid.